 Both scenarios result in unwieldy reports that take hours to put together and no-one reads.
-A whole lot of effort for nothing.
 (And if that sounds familiar, you should know that you’re not alone.)

 Your own overdue items, departmental actions that are about to start, projects experiencing disruptions… an effective reporting strategy should tell you where to focus your attention, help you to troubleshoot problems and prioritize your workload.

 In our recent webinar with the City of Ferndale, Joe Gacioch the Assistant City Manager explained how they had learned that a missed progress update or a “no progress” update in a report is usually a symptom of a bigger problem.
 As a result, the team at Ferndale have been able to identify many problems early on and address them through better resource management, re-prioritization or greater collaboration.
 It’s a cool example of how regular, consistent reporting can help you manage your plan and influence outcomes.